Overview

 Resource ANot collectedNot collectedN/AN/AUNKNOWN

-When to go for ALL Availability rule ?
+When to go for the ALL Availability rule ?

 If you are really concerned about ALL availability metrics and expect those metrics to be always healthy, i.e., metric samples are below the critical threshold limits, then you should go with this rule.